gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: gnat.adc

-In GNAT a compilation environment is defined by the current directory at the time that a compile command is given.
+In GNAT, a compilation environment is defined by the current directory at the time that a compile command is given.
 This current directory is searched for a file whose name is :file:`gnat.adc`.
 If this file is present, it is expected to contain one or more configuration pragmas that will be applied to the current compilation.
+However, if you specify the switch :switch:`-gnatA`, GNAT ignores :file:`gnat.adc`.
+When used, GNAT adds :file:`gnat.adc` to the dependencies so that if :file:`gnat.adc` is modified later, the source will be recompiled on a future invocation of ``gnatmake``.

-However, if the switch :switch:`-gnatA` is used, :file:`gnat.adc` is not considered.
-When taken into account, :file:`gnat.adc` is added to the dependencies, so that if :file:`gnat.adc` is modified later, an invocation of ``gnatmake`` will recompile the source.
+You can add

-Configuration pragmas may be entered into the :file:`gnat.adc` file either by running ``gnatchop`` on a source file that consists only of configuration pragmas, or more conveniently by direct editing of the :file:`gnat.adc` file, which is a standard format source file.
+configuration pragmas into the :file:`gnat.adc` file either by running ``gnatchop`` on a source file consisting only of configuration pragmas or, more conveniently, by directly editing the :file:`gnat.adc` file, which is a standard format source file.

-Besides :file:`gnat.adc`, additional files containing configuration pragmas may be applied to the current compilation using the switch :switch:`-gnatec={path}` where ``path`` must designate an existing file that contains only configuration pragmas.
-These configuration pragmas are in addition to those found in :file:`gnat.adc` (provided :file:`gnat.adc` is present and switch :switch:`-gnatA` is not used).
+Besides :file:`gnat.adc`, you may apply additional files containing configuration pragmas to the current compilation using the :switch:`-gnatec={path}` switch, where ``path`` must designate an existing file that contains only configuration pragmas.
+These configuration pragmas are in addition to those found in :file:`gnat.adc` (provided :file:`gnat.adc` is present and you do not use switch :switch:`-gnatA`).

-It is allowable to specify several switches :switch:`-gnatec=`, all of which will be taken into account.
+You can specify multiple :switch:`-gnatec=`  switches.

-Files containing configuration pragmas specified with switches :switch:`-gnatec=` are added to the dependencies, unless they are temporary files.
+GNAT will add files containing configuration pragmas specified with switches :switch:`-gnatec=` to the dependencies, unless they are temporary files.
 A file is considered temporary if its name ends in :file:`.tmp` or :file:`.TMP`.
 Certain tools follow this naming convention because they pass information to ``gcc`` via